This is probably one of the most common questions I get: How and when do you follow up after an interview?

 how to follow up after an interview

-I intend to never write another word again on it.
-People will have to use the search feature.
+I intend to never write another word again on it, but there is plenty to be found with the search feature!

 All right, so I subscribe to your blog because A) I think it's informative, and B) It can be funny.
 So, when my partner finished an interview this morning, I said I would send an article about thank-you letters and following up after an interview.
 I was sure I could find what I needed on your blog.